-Thyme is a fantastic herb for preventing viral and fungal infections, and for relieving symptoms of respiratory conditions such as bronchitis, asthma, colds, flu, allergies and blocked sinuses.
-Like oregano, thyme’s most active ingredient is thymol, which eliminates phlegm and mucus from the respiratory tracts, eases inflammation to help breathe, and prevents microbial development.
+Thyme is a fantastic herb believed by many to prevent viral and fungal infections, and for relieving symptoms of respiratory conditions such as bronchitis, asthma, colds, flu, allergies and blocked sinuses.
+Like oregano, thyme’s most active ingredient is thymol, which helps to eliminate phlegm and mucus from the respiratory tract, eases inflammation to help breathing, and prevents microbial development.

 Cinnamon is a pantry staple, so you probably already have some tucked away with your baking goods.
-The active, infection-fighting component of cinnamon is called cinnamaldehyde, which has been shown to relieve and treat respiratory tract infections – specifically those caused by fungi, but it can also inhibit the growth of bacteria.
+The active, infection-fighting component of cinnamon is called cinnamaldehyde, which has been shown to relieve and treat respiratory tract infections – specifically those caused by fungi, but it may also inhibit the growth of bacteria.

 Cinnamon also has antimicrobial properties, which may help prevent tooth decay and reduce bad breath!